-- Complete the dual credit application. - Have a cumulative high school GPA of 2.5 or higher for Juniors and Seniors, and a 3.0 or higher for Sophomores. - Obtain required signatures from parent/guardian and authorized school official, submit the Dual Credit Consent Form. - Submit copy of high school transcript to the Registrar's office. - Meet the college's requirements for entry into the course.
-Students must meet assessment requirements or provide appropriate ACT/SAT scores to waive testing. - Pay the applicable maintenance fee, the technology fee, the student activity fee, and other mandatory course fees. - Apply to the Access office for disability-related accommodations and services if applicable.
+- Complete the dual credit application. - Have a cumulative high school GPA of 2.5 or higher for Juniors and Seniors, and a 3.0 or higher for Sophomores. - Meet with high school counselor to inquire and register into dual credit courses.
+Counselors will verify student eligibility and collect student and parent/guardian consent to participate. - Meet the college's requirements for entry into the course.
+Students must meet assessment requirements or provide appropriate ACT/SAT scores to waive testing. - Apply to the Access office for disability-related accommodations and services if applicable.
 Documentation of disability that meets the college's requirements will be required.
 It should be noted that the requirements for and the types of accommodation at the postsecondary level are based on the Americans with Disabilities Act and Section 504, and are often significantly different from the Individuals with Disabilities Education Act.
-For more information, see Access Office (p. ).
+For more information, see Access Office (p.).